-Robert Lancaster Provides Expert Testimony Before Florida Senate and House on Decedent’s Property
+Robert L. Lancaster Provides Expert Testimony Before Florida Senate and House on Decedent’s Property

 Recently Robert L. Lancaster, a Principal in Cummings & Lockwood’s Private Clients Group in the Firm’s Naples, Florida office, served as an expert for the Real Property Probate Trust Law Section of the Florida Bar in connection with pending legislation in Florida relating to Decedent’s Property.